uber/grafana-dash-gen/README.md

 - **Dashboard**: Represents the final dashboard that is displayed.
 - **Row**: A row in grafana.
 Dashboard consists or many rows.
-- **Pannel**: A visual display item.
-A pannel could be a graph, single stat or others.
+- **Panel**: A visual display item.
+A panel could be a graph, single stat or others.
 A row consists of many panels.
 - **Target**: A dot separated graphite string.
 E.g, a.b.count.
-A Panel consissts of many targets.
+A Panel consists of many targets.
 - **Annotations**: Lined markers that will annotate a graph (panel).
 A Dashboard can have annotations added to it.
 - **Templates**: Variables that can be included in the state.
 E.g, a.$dc.b.count (to switch between datacenters).
 A Dashboard can have templates added to it.